Options Menu - Software Guide

-Set the mode, sound, delay, and loudness of precount:
+In this window you can specify the duration, sound, delay, and loudness of precount:

 Tune your instrument using this function.
 Select pitch, octave and repetition rate.
 Alternatively, tune ChordPulse to your instrument by changing the frequency of the A440 reference.